StatCan/NBL-CNB/docs/source/address_matching/data_prep.rst

 ______________________________

 Micro parcels are small parcels with an area smaller than 100m2.
 These parcels are most often located in trailer parks and condo developments.
-These only conplicate the matching process when included and are therefore removed during the cleaning phase.
+These only complicate the matching process when included and are removed during the cleaning phase.

 .. image:: img/micro_parcels.png
    :width: 400